ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/gamepadinput.markdown

 This event is useful for something like a dodging mechanic, as it can be called side by side with an UpdateEvent (e.g., LogicUpdate), allowing for normal movement to continue at the same time.

  ## Vibration
-Provided that the Gamepad being used has a Vibration feature, Zero simply needs a function call to access it.
+Provided that the Gamepad being used has a Vibration feature, Zilch simply needs a function call to access it.
 As it is a physical reaction, however, an example works best to explain.

 ```
 function OnLogicUpdate(event : UpdateEvent)